dleiva345/Amazon-like-storefront-with-Node.js-MySQL/README.md

 ## Overview
 This application uses Node.js and MySQL to display items that are available for sale and includes ids, product names, prices, and quantity.
-The application prompts the user to enter the id of products that they are interested in buying and the quantity amount that they would like for the item.
+The application prompts the customer to enter the id of products that they are interested in buying and the quantity amount that they would like to purchase.
-After the application has recive customer input it will run a search to see if request can be met.
+After the application has receive the customer input it will run a search to see if request can be met.

 ## Getting Started
     * Clone Repo
     * In Terminal us command line to find file name Amazon-like-storefront-with-Node.js-MySQL
-    * Once inside file run command node to use application
+    * Once inside file run command node bamazonCustomer.js
     * The following data should appear

 | department_id | product_name         | department_name | price   | stock_quantity |